 You can get the most out of your weigh-ins by following these tips:

 1. Weigh yourself around the same time every day.
 Try to get in the habit of weighing yourself around the same time daily to help get a more accurate picture of your weight loss.
+When should you weigh yourself?
 Many experts recommend first thing in the morning.

 2. Wear the same type of clothing — if any.
 Jeans weigh more than leggings; a sweater is heavier than a t-shirt.
 Level the playing field by donning the same clothes daily — or weigh in without any clothing at all.